j-hagedorn/journals_of/content/journal/2018-03-01-notebook-scapoli-2018-grey.md

 but the only ground
 is contingency

-(thus any building "on top" ca only last if it is an uncovering--of some more fundamental arms we rest in--something True)
+(thus any building "on top" can only last if it is an uncovering--of some more fundamental arms we rest in--something True)

 ---